littlerichey/HSProgrammingPortfolio/Year2code/StringPermutations/README.md

-## This program Intakes a string a outputs all permutations of said string
+## This program Intakes a string and outputs all permutations of said string

 ![alt text](https://littlerichey.github.io/HSProgrammingPortfolio/Year2code/images/Sperms.png)